 Be aware of the local wildlife species in the area where you are camping.
 Research and familiarize yourself with any potential dangers that could be present.
 Some wildlife may be hostile or carry diseases that could harm your dog.
 Knowing what to expect will help you take appropriate actions to keep your dog safe.

 Do not allow your dog to chase or disturb wildlife.
-This not only puts your dog at risk of injury but can also disrupt the natural habitat and of wildlife.
+This not only puts your dog at risk of injury but can also disrupt the natural habitat and behavior of wildlife.
 Keep your dog on a leash and under control to prevent any interactions with wildlife.
 Enjoy observing wildlife from a safe distance and respect their space.

 Water Safety